-Pre-nups are not strictly binding on the court in the event of a later divorce, but it is likely that a pre-nup will be respected by the court unless the effect of the agreement would be unfair.
+Pre-nups are not strictly binding in the UK, but it is likely that a pre-nup will be respected by the court unless the effect of the agreement would be unfair.
 It is not possible in this country to have a fully binding agreement before marriage or civil partnership about what will happen on divorce or dissolution.
 In other countries, pre-nups are often binding.

 In order to do the best job of ensuring that the court will not consider the agreement to be unfair if it is necessary to rely on it, both of you will need to set out your financial circumstances in full and take independent legal advice on the agreement and its effects.